• Skip to primary navigation

 Print Recipe Pin Recipe

-Karasev is a traditional savoury made with besan flour, rice flour & spices.
-Karasev is an ideal snack for evening tea time along with a sweet and is commonly made during Diwali.
+Karasev is a traditional savory snack made with besan flour, rice flour, herbs and spices.
+Karasev is an ideal snack for evening tea time along and is commonly made during festivals like Diwali.
+Learn to make Karasev with step by step pictures and video.

 Servings8 servings